decentraland/documentation/content/creator/sdk7/interactivity/event-listeners.md

 This event is especially useful for multiplayer scenes, when you might want to disconnect from the server players who are likely away from the machine or left Decentraland in a tab in the background.

 {{< hint warning >}}
-**📔 Note**   The idle state is inferred based on the player not using the keyboard or mouse for a full minute.
+**📔 Note**:  The idle state is inferred based on the player not using the keyboard or mouse for a full minute.
 This can of course produce false positives, for example a player might be watching other players interact or watching a video stream, standing still but fully engaged.
 Be mindful of these corner cases and what the experience is like for a player who stands still for a while.
 {{< /hint >}}